butchland/butchland-machine-learning-notes/_posts/2020-10-05-byoic-on-colab-part2.md

 ## Want to learn more?

-If you want to learn more (we've just scratched the surface), take this totally free course (no Ads!) called [Practical Deep Learning for Coders](https://course.fast.ai){:target="_blank"}  -- it will teach you Deep Learning from top to bottom, using running code, on Jupyter notebooks like the one we used on Colab, and build useful applications beyond the simple image classifier we built here.
+If you want to learn more (we've just scratched the surface), take this totally free course (no Ads!) called [Practical Deep Learning for Coders](https://course.fast.ai){:target="_blank"}  -- it will teach you Deep Learning from top to bottom, using running code, on Jupyter notebooks like the ones we used on Colab, and build useful applications beyond the simple image classifier we built here.

 You can also join an [inclusive global learning community](https://forums.fast.ai){:target="_blank"}  that welcomes beginners and experts alike and ready to help you start your deep learning journey.